-The MOD29P1N/MYD29P1N data sets comprise single observations drawn from the many MOD29/MYD29 swath level observations acquired during nighttime at each location.
-A scoring algorithm selects the most favorable daily observation based on observation coverage in a grid cell and distance from nadir.
+The MOD29P1D/MYD29P1D data sets comprise single observations drawn from the many MOD29/MYD29 swath level observations acquired during the day at each location.
+A scoring algorithm selects the most favorable daily observation based on solar elevation, observation coverage in a grid cell, and distance from nadir.
+The underlying objective aims to select daytime reflectance observations that are near nadir, acquired near noon local time, and cover a large area in a grid cell.
+Because MODIS collects both visible and thermal data in day mode, the scoring algorithm uses visible data to determine the observation of the day for both reflectance and thermal data.
 The score for each observation is given by:

-score = $(0.3 \times \text{observation coverage}) + (0.2 \times \text{distance from nadir})$
+score = (0.5 × solar elevation) + (0.3 × observation coverage) + (0.2 × distance from nadir)